-One of 10 so-called neglected tropical diseases, trachoma – a disease of the eye caused by infection with the bacterium Chlamydia trachomatis – is a public health problem in an estimated 41 countries and is responsible for blinding or visually impairing about 1.9 million people.
+Trachoma is a disease of the eye caused by infection with the bacterium.
+Chlamydia trachomatis is a public health problem in an estimated 41 countries and is responsible for blinding or visually impairing about 1.9 million people.
 It is commonly spread through contact with contaminated hands or clothing and by flies.
 It is estimated that 10 million people in Uganda are at risk of developing trachoma.

-To solve trachoma, governments and NGOs around the world have focused on a SAFE strategy – surgery for in turned eyelashes, antibiotics, facial cleanliness and environmental improvement.
+To solve trachoma, governments and NGOs around the world have focused on a SAFE strategy.
+SAFE stands for surgery for in turned eyelashes, antibiotics, facial cleanliness and environmental improvement.
 A yearly dose of antibiotics can clear an infection – even one that isn’t detectable – and that medication has been donated to elimination programs around the world.

 But mass administration of antibiotics only treats existing trachoma infection.
 Elimination of trachoma will happen only if people safely dispose of human waste to reduce the fly population and keep hands and faces clean.

-In Uganda, CCP is focusing efforts on Trachoma prevention in two regions still affected by the disease.
+In Uganda, CCP focused its efforts on trachoma prevention in two regions still affected by the disease.
 “Clean hands, clean face, clean homestead keeps Trachoma away!” is the call to action carried on radio and by community water, sanitation and hygiene workers.

 - Produced and broadcast radio ads and call-in talk shows